M60 tank: Impetus

 The United States entered a period of frenzied activity during the crisis atmosphere of the Korean War, when America seemed to lag behind the Soviet Union in terms of tank quality and quantity.
 Testing and development cycles occurred simultaneously with production to ensure speedy delivery of new tanks.
 Such rapid production caused problems but the importance given to rapidly equipping combat units with new tanks precluded detailed testing and evaluation prior to quantity production.

 The M47 Patton entered production in 1951 and was used by the United States Army and Marine Corps but ongoing technical and production problems kept it from serving in the Korean War.
 The M48 Patton tank entered US service in 1952 but its early designs were deemed unsatisfactory by Army Field Forces (AFF).
 The improvements to the M48 focused on improving the 90 mm main gun and fire control systems while simultaneously exploring the development of silicas glass composite armor and autoloader systems.
 The tank continued further development through 1955 in conjunction with its simultaneous mass production.
 The course of its development during the mid-1950s was the source of widespread debate among Congressional Budget Oversight committees.

 The T95 program, which began in 1955 was intended to supersede the M48, featured a host of innovative and experimental components such as its 90mm smoothbore T208 cannon rigidly affixed to its turret, experimental X-shaped engine design using a vapor-cycle power plant fueled by hydrocarbons, composite armor and infrared rangefinder.
 The burden of developing them, however, slowed the overall program to a crawl.

 During the Hungarian Revolution of 1956, a Soviet T-54A medium tank was driven onto the grounds of the British embassy in Budapest by the Hungarians in November.
-After a brief examination of this tank's armor by British military attaché Lt Col Noel Cowley, it was concluded that the 20-pounder (84 mm L/66.7) was apparently incapable of consistently defeating its frontal armor with High-Explosive Anti-Tank (HEAT) or Armor-Piercing Capped (APC) ammunition.
+After a brief examination of this tank's armor by British military attaché Lt Col Noel Cowley, it was concluded that the 84 mm 67 caliber long QF 20-pounder of the Centurion tank was apparently incapable of consistently defeating its frontal armor with either High-Explosive Anti-Tank (HEAT) or Armor-Piercing Capped (APC) ammunition.
 Its 100 mm gun was a significant advancement over the weapon of the T-44.

 There were also rumors of an even larger 115 mm gun in the works.
 These events spurred the United Kingdom to begin upgrading existing tanks with a 105 mm high-velocity rifled gun in 1958, the Royal Ordnance L7 to keep the Centurion viable against this new Soviet tank design.
 The United States responded by starting development of the XM60 tank in September 1957.
 This new tank design incorporated many Army Combat Vehicle (ARCOVE) committee improvements to the M48A2, chiefly the use of diesel engines to increase its operational range and the use of a more powerful main gun.